Who may propose a session / paper at an IAS-sponsored session?

 IAS-Sponsored Conference Sessions

 As each conference has its own submission procedure, please consult the appropriate page for specific instructions.
-Questions and session proposals, at any stage of development, should be sent by email to the Vice President for Program Coordination.
+Session proposals, at any stage of development, should be submitted using the forms on conference links listed below.
+Questions may emailed to the Vice President for Program Coordination.